openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 **Productivity trend**

-The *productivity trend* measures the trajectory of change in productivity over time.
+**Productivity trend** measures the trajectory of change in productivity over time.

 The `Mann–Kendall trend test <https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`_ is used to describe the monotonic trend or trajectory (increasing or decreasing) of the productivity for a given time period.